 As part of Volusia County School's drop-out prevention program, the Turn Around program recognizes middle and high school students who have demonstrated a marked improvement in school involvement and citizenship.

-Our Teacher Mini-Grants Program has funded almost $1.7 million into more than 3,840 grants for classroom teachers throughout the years.
+Our Teacher Mini-Grants Program has funded more than $2.2 million into more than 4,600 grants for classroom teachers throughout the years.
 Mini-Grants fund the costs associated with student supplies, curriculum materials, books, software programs, etc. providing a multitude of activities, including both remedial and enrichment programs.